 \subsubsection{\texttt{basic}}

-Cobweb predicts the unobserved features by drawing from data at the basic-level, which is the node along the categorization path with the highest category utility.
-In general, these nodes are more supersubordinate than leaf nodes.
+Cobweb predicts the unobserved features based on the data stored at the basic level, which is the node along the categorization path with the highest category utility.
+In general, these nodes are more superordinate than leaf nodes.